Chrysler Cordoba: Second generation (1980–1983)

+The Cordoba and Mirada standard engine was the 225 CID Slant six rated at 95 hp.
+The detuned 318 CID 130 hp V8 was an option (standard on the Imperial, with EFI), and the (code E58) 360 CID 185 hp V8.
+This higher-output option was not popular, with fewer than 100 cars ordered and was discontinued after the 1980 model year.

-The 1980 and 1981 LS model (which was originally intended to be the "300") featured an aerodynamic-appearing nosecone (nearly identical to that on the Mirada) with a "crosshair" grille.
+The 1980 and 1981 LS model (which was intended to be the "300") featured an aerodynamic-appearing nosecone (nearly identical to that on the Mirada) with a "crosshair" grille.
 Other features of this model were the deletion of the vinyl roof cover and a monotone color exterior.

 The second-generation Cordoba sales were down substantially.
 The U.S. automobile industry's downsizing of vehicles also affected personal luxury models.
-Both the Chevrolet Monte Carlo in 1978 and the 1980 Ford Thunderbird shrank in size.
+For example, the Chevrolet Monte Carlo shrank in size in 1978 and the Ford Thunderbird was downsized for the 1980 model year.

 With changes in the marketplace, Chrysler increasingly concentrated on its compact, front wheel drive models with four and six-cylinder engines.
 The Cordoba was discontinued in 1983.